peeyush14goyal/MIT-Scratch/README.md

 Almost All functions are attached with **transition**.
 There might be some delay in executing few functions.
 I know you would be very much excited for seeing it in action. 😄.
 Just a little patience 😊

+## DO NOT COPY OR USE THIS FOR ANY COMMERCIAL PURPOSES

 To get started:

 - Run `npm i` to install dependencies